fsspec/ipfsspec/README.md

 # ipfsspec

-A readonly implementation of fsspec for IPFS.
+A read and write implementation of fsspec for IPFS.

 This Project supports the following functions in ffsspec.
 Because ipfs uses content hashes we treat the Mutable File System as a proxy for saving files in a unix format while also storing the ipfs object as a cid.
 This allows for ipfs to interoperate with other